-Our food doesn’t fight off infection, our immune system fights off infection.
-And when we eat the right foods, TA-DA, we build a strong immune system and we fight off infections.
+Our food doesn’t fight off infection.
+Our immune system fights off infection.
+And when we eat the right foods, TA-DA, we build a strong immune system and we’re able to fight off infections.

 Eating coconut oil instead of hydrogenated oil is an excellent step in the right direction, but you know what’s even more awesome?

-Not eating oil and eating the actual plant that the oil comes from (eating coconut instead of coconut oil, eating flax seeds instead of flax oil, etc…).
+Not eating oil but instead eating the actual plant that the oil comes from (eating coconut instead of coconut oil, eating flax seeds instead of flax oil, etc.).

 Thank god because AVOCADOS.

-At the end of the day, oil is oil, is oil, is oil.
+At the end of the day, oil is oil.

 Coconut, olive, sesame, flax, canola, or palm.
-They are all processed, contain no fiber, and they all have 120 calories and 14 grams of fat per tablespoon, making them the opposite of a nutrient dense food.
+They’re all processed, they contain no fiber, and they all have 120 calories and 14 grams of fat per tablespoon, making them the opposite of a nutrient dense food.

 My favorite thing to do with coconut oil is to do my morning oil pulling with it and to use it as a face wash.
 All those antimicrobial properties are fuckin’ brilliant when you use them topically.

-Today’s recipe is an adaptation of a friend’s recipe that she learned while visiting a family in Western Samoa.
+Today’s recipe is an adaptation of a friend’s recipe which she learned while visiting a family in Western Samoa.

-My friend is from Germany, and she has traveled around the globe three times by herself.
-She’s fucking awesome (on the left) and she’s a riot to hang out with because;
+My friend is from Germany and she’s traveled around the globe three times by herself.
+She’s fucking awesome (on the left) and she’s a riot to hang out with because:

-A) she doesn’t take herself seriously, which is key if I’m going to be friends with someone, and B) her English is good, but it’s not her first language, so some of the shit that comes out of her mouth is priceless, and cute as hell.
+B) Her English is good, but it’s not her first language, so some of the shit that comes out of her mouth is priceless, and cute as hell.